Sixth Street (Austin): History

+Beginning in the late 1960s and early 1970s, Sixth Street's revival increasingly centered on entertainment.
+As Austin's live music reputation grew, venues and clubs such as Antone's, Black Cat, and the Cannibal Club helped establish the street as a focus of the city's music and nightlife culture; by the 1980s and 1990s, Sixth Street had become firmly established as Austin's primary entertainment district.
+The district's performance history also included comedy and theater: Esther's Follies, a vaudeville-style comedy theater that began in 1977, became a long-running Sixth Street venue, and actors and authors Joe Sears and Jaston Williams developed the original version of Greater Tuna at TransAct, a feminist theater on East Sixth Street, before the play premiered there in 1981.

 One of the last residents on Sixth Street was local architect David Graeber.
 Graeber purchased the building at 410 E. 6th Street and made it his family's residence until he died in 2010.
 The building is notable as the last building on Sixth Street to be used exclusively as a primary residence.
 The building's interior was modern for the time, including an indoor swimming pool, and substantial sound mitigation.

 The Ritz, a historic theater, open its doors on 320 East 6th Street in 1929.
 Throughout its history, the Ritz was used as a movie theater, music hall, club, comedy house, and more.
-It reopened after renovations in fall 2007 as the new downtown location for the Alamo Drafthouse.
-On March 20, 2007, the Alamo Drafthouse Cinema announced that they would be relocating their downtown cinema, which was the original theater opened in 1997, to the Ritz.
+It reopened after renovations in fall 2007 as the new downtown location for Alamo Drafthouse.
+On March 20, 2007, Alamo Drafthouse Cinema announced that they would be relocating their downtown cinema, which was the original theater opened in 1997, to the Ritz.
 They began construction on April 1, 2007, to revive the Ritz as a movie theater.
+The theater was subsequently closed in 2021 after Alamo Drafthouse filed for Chapter 11 bankruptcy.
+In March 2023, comedian Joe Rogan repurposed the theater as The Comedy Mothership, a comedy club.

-Since May 2014, a parking ban is enforced from Thursday evening to Saturday night inside the entertainment district (Interstate 35 to San Jacinto Street) which ends at 2 a.m. past midnight which is defined as a Sunday based on the 24 hour clock) - plans to make the Sixth Street district vehicle free was considered prior to a SXSW '14 drunk driving incident back in March where several pedestrians were struck.
+Plans to make the Sixth Street district vehicle free were considered prior to a SXSW 2014 drunk driving incident where several pedestrians were struck.
+In December 2024, the city began a pilot to restore vehicular access to the entertainment district and, as of 2026, has proposed plans to redesign the street to better prioritize pedestrian access.

+During the early midnight hours on March 2, 2026, a mass shooting took place at Buford's Backyard Beer Garden, killing three people and injuring 15 others.
+The perpetrator was also killed at the scene by responding police officers.